 4. Plan a walking tour of your town to pass the time for wedding guests.

 Are you planning to get married in a larger city or a place with a lot to see and do?
-Why not offer a walking tour or riding tour for your guests?
-Hire tour guides to let them see the sights and have them end right at the reception.
+Why not offer a walking tour or a riding tour for your guests?
+Hire tour guides to take them on a sightseeing experience that ends right at the reception.

 This is also a nice way to transport folks between venues if they are at different locations.
 Just be sure to have wedding transportation on the way back!
-Also, if you plan an outdoor walking tour, have a rain plan in case of inclement weather.
+Also, if you plan an outdoor walking tour, be prepared with a rain plan in case of inclement weather.

-Doing a tour is a great activity if you’re having a destination wedding, too.
+Doing a tour is an excellent activity if you’re having a destination wedding, too.

 5. Let your band or DJ play tunes to pass the time between the wedding and reception.